I am a Mdewakanton Dakota rights activist with several

 indicates that it was the strategy

-of the white European colonialist to use the tribes that they forced out of their homelands to
+of the white European colonists to use the tribes that they forced out of their homelands to

 force other tribes out of their